MariaTerzieva/ruby-chess/README.md

 You should have Ruby 2.1.0 properly installed.
 I guess it might work with older versions of Ruby so you can try that out but I can't guarantee anything.

-If you want to run the tests, you'll have to install `rspec`.
+If you want to run the tests, you'll have to install `rspec` and `bundler`.
 It is easy.
 Just run the following command in terminal:

 `gem install rspec`
+`gem install bundler`

 If you want to play the game with the GUI, you'll have to install `green_shoes`: